Tokamak de Varennes: Project Fusion Canada

 In 1968, Hydro-Québec opened its Varennes research center, the Institut de recherche d'Hydro-Québec (IREQ).
 Two years later, Institut National de la Recherche Scientifique (INRS), a technical university, opened the Energy Research Centre, ERC, next to the IREQ site.
 Now known as INRS-Eergie, the ERC quickly became a center of excellence in plasma physics.
 Along with like-minded researchers at RCA Victor in Montreal, the University of Montreal and the DND Valcartier, interest in examining fusion technology was growing.

 As the tokamak was first emerging in the early 1970s, a multi-party group formed as Project Fusion Canada to explore the concept.
 They produced a report in November 1974 that suggested the country could contribute to the fusion effort by working on "scientific know-how, engineering and technological awareness capability".
 The government largely ignored the report, only acknowledging it to the point of stating that the National Research Council (NRC) would be responsible in the case that such a project was pursued.

-In mid-1977 the NRC formed the Advisory Committee on Fusion Related Research, and in July 1978 announced the National Fusion Program with a small budget of CAD$260,000.
-Due to inaction at the federal level, the budget reamained at this level for the next three years.
+In mid-1977, the NRC formed the Advisory Committee on Fusion Related Research, and in July 1978 announced the National Fusion Program with a small budget of CAD$260,000.
+Due to inaction at the federal level, the budget remained at this level for the next three years.
 This was enough only for very small-scale work and far too low to built devices, which led to a brain drain to the United States labs.
 To help make up for the lack of funding, the Natural Sciences and Engineering Research Council arranged for another CAD$750,000 a year in direct grants to universities.